 Whiten your Teeth at Today’s Dental

-Teeth whitening (or bleaching) is a simple, non-invasive dental treatment used to change the color of natural tooth enamel and is an ideal way to enhance the beauty of your smile.
+Teeth whitening (or bleaching) is a simple, non-invasive dental treatment used to change the color of natural tooth enamel and can give you a refreshing new smile.

-Because having whiter teeth has now become the number one aesthetic concern of most patients, there are a number of ways to whiten teeth.
-The most popular method is using a home teeth whitening system that will whiten teeth dramatically.
-Since teeth whitening only works on natural tooth enamel, it is important to evaluate replacement of any old fillings, crowns, etc. Replacement of any restorations will be done after bleaching so they will match the newly bleached teeth.
+Nearly all patients wish they had whiter teeth and there are a number of different options today to get a whiter smile; from take home kits to over the counter products to in-office procedures.
+The most popular method is using a take-home teeth whitening system that will whiten teeth dramatically.
+Since teeth whitening only works on natural tooth enamel, it is important to evaluate replacement of any old fillings, crowns, etc. Replacement of any restorations will be done after bleaching so they perfectly match your bright new smile.

 Reasons for teeth whitening:

 - Normal wear of outer tooth layer

 - Stained teeth due to medications (tetracycline, etc.)

 What Our Patients Are Saying: